Jacques d'Albon: Campaigning

-With talks breaking down Saint André made an attempt to capture the city of Lyons in July, but was unsuccessful in this attempt.
+With talks breaking down Saint André made an attempt to capture the city of Lyon in July, but was unsuccessful in this attempt.
 Moving on from the city, he seized Poitiers from the rebels in early August.
 He followed this victory with the equally quick recapture of Angoulême.
 In October, a large mercenary force that the rebels had successfully hired entered France under the leadership of Andelot.
 Saint André pulled the majority of the army's cavalry and the screening force that was weakly sieging Orléans to intercept this force, and prevent it linking up with the main rebel body under Condé.
 He would however fail in this and Andelot would outmanoeuvre him, achieving juncture.
 In the same month, Navarre would be killed while conducting the siege of Rouen.
 Upon his death the idea of inserting Saint André as a deputy to the new governor of Guyenne was floated as a possibility.